cjbnc/rpi_thermometers/README.md

 * The data (yellow) wires can connect to any GPIO pin, but GPIO4 is the default for the one-wire network used by these probes.
 GPIO4 = pin 7.

-In practice, on my Pi 4, I have a case fan that uses pins 1, 6 for the fan.
-I am using pins 7 (GPIO4), 9 (GND), and 17 (3.3v) to connect my thermometers
+In practice, on my Pi 4, I have a case fan that uses pins 1 and 6 for the fan.
+I am using pins 7 (GPIO4), 9 (GND), and 17 (3.3v) to connect to my thermometers

 Note: the one-wire network can support up to 10 probes as long as the total network length doesn't get too long.
-I am using two of the 3M probes wired in parallel to the same three pins with no problems.
+I am using two of the 3-meter probes wired in parallel to the same three pins with no problems.

 ### Breadboard Wiring